geometry-labs/lattice-algebra/docs/articles/lmsigs.md

 One-time signature schemes are oftentimes very simple to describe and implement, which leads to straightforward proofs of security properties and mistake-resistant code.
-In the following examples, we show a case from classically secure cryptography and a similar case from quantum-resistant cryptography.
+In the following examples, we show a case from classically secure cryptography and a similar case with lattice-based cryptography.
 As we can see from the descriptions below, describing the schemes is quite simple.
 Thus, implementing these schemes has fewer pitfalls than implementing more " clever" signature schemes.

 #### Example: A Schnorr-Like One-Time Signature Scheme

+In this section, we describe a Schnorr-like signature scheme in the elliptic curve setting.
 Let $\mathbb{G}$ be an elliptic curve group, written additively, with prime order $p$, and let $G$ be generator sampled uniformly at random.
 Let $F:{0,1}^* \to \mathbb{Z}/p\mathbb{Z}$ be a random oracle.
 The following defines a one-time signature scheme that satisfies one-time existential unforgeability.

 0. $\texttt{Setup}(\lambda) -> \rho$.
 Set $\rho = (\mathbb{G}, p, G, F)$.
 1. $\texttt{Keygen} -> (sk, vk)$.
 Sample $x, y \in \mathbb{Z}/p\mathbb{Z}$ independently and uniformly at random, set